apache/kyuubi/docs/security/authorization/spark/overview.rst

 .. note::
    1. Note that config `spark.sql.runSQLOnFiles` values and config `spark.sql.extensions` values are by default in the engine restriction configuration list
-   2. A set statement with key equal to `spark.sql.optimizer.excludedRules` or `spark.sql.adaptive.optimizer.excludedRules` and value containing `org.apache.kyuubi.plugin.spark.authz.ranger.*` also does not allow modification.
+   2. A set statement with key equal to `spark.sql.optimizer.excludedRules` and value containing `org.apache.kyuubi.plugin.spark.authz.ranger.*` also does not allow modification.

 .. _Apache Ranger: https://ranger.apache.org/
 .. _Spark Configurations: ../../../deployment/settings.html#spark-configurations